 Bringing up the idea of treatment can be scary, but the effects of untreated alcohol dependence coupled with a co-existing mental disorder can be much more frightening.

-Why Consider Treatment at Our Hospital for Alcoholism in Columbus
+Why Consider Treatment for Alcohol Addiction at Our Hospital in Columbus

 It is very possible that people who abuse alcohol might be suffering from a co-occurring mental health disorder.
 It is also possible that these individuals are using alcohol as a means of self-medicating the symptoms that they are experiencing as a result of the presence of a mental illness.
 Dealing with a mental illness or a dependence on alcohol separately can cause major distress in a person’s life, so when a combination of the two is present in an individual, the effects can be severe.

 If you are struggling with an addiction to alcohol, while also dealing with the symptoms of an accompanying mental illness, an inpatient treatment center like ours in Columbus may be the most beneficial type of treatment to ensure that you get the help that you need.
 Such treatment centers can address the reasons why you have turned to alcohol, including any emotional turmoil that may have led to your first drink.
 Through this kind of treatment, you are able to receive the help that you need in the safest, most nonjudgmental environment possible.
 Entering an inpatient treatment center provides you with the opportunity to step out of the stressors and triggers of your everyday life so that you can focus solely on getting well and overcoming your addiction.
 Through a combination of various therapies and medication management, this type of treatment can help you win the battle against your addiction and start living the life that you want.

 Our Philosophy and Benefits of Alcohol Addiction Treatment